Elvis Andrus Player Props: White Sox vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 3.78 team ERA that ranks fifth among all league pitching staffs.
+- The Rangers have the sixth-ranked team ERA among all league pitching staffs (3.83).

-- Rangers pitchers combine to surrender 73 home runs (one per game), the sixth-fewest in the league.
+- Rangers pitchers combine to allow the sixth-fewest home runs in baseball (75 total, one per game).

-- Eovaldi (9-3 with a 2.59 ERA and 92 strikeouts in 93 2/3 innings pitched) goes for his 10th victory when he gets the start for the Rangers, his 15th of the season.

-- His most recent time out was on Friday against the Los Angeles Angels, when the right-hander went seven innings, surrendering three earned runs while giving up five hits.
+- His last time out came on Saturday against the Toronto Blue Jays, when the lefty went six innings, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.